What's New in Tracker.js

 data-heartbeat="30"></script>

-The tracker sends a $time_on_page event when users navigate away, with the actual seconds spent.
-It pauses when the tab is hidden and resumes when visible — so you get real engagement time, not just “tab was open.”
+The tracker sends $time_on_page when users navigate away.
+It pauses while the tab is hidden and resumes when visible.

 JS Error Tracking

-Catch JavaScript errors automatically — no Sentry needed for basic error awareness:
+Catch JavaScript errors automatically for basic error awareness:

 <script src="https://api.agentanalytics.sh/tracker.js"